TritonDataCenter/node-manta/docs/man/mjob.md

 `-i, --insecure`
   This option explicitly allows "insecure" SSL connections and transfers.
-All SSL connections are attempted to be made secure by using the CA certificate

-  bundle installed by default.
+All SSL connections are attempted to be made secure by using the CA certificate bundle installed by default.

 `-k, --key fingerprint`
   Authenticate using the SSH key described by `fingerprint`.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

 `-p, --parallel concurrency`
   Limit concurrent operations to CONCURRENCY.
 Default is 50.
+This applies to operations issued by mjob itself (e.g., to add inputs or poll on the job).
+It has no effect on the concurrency of the job.

 `-u, --url url`
   Manta base URL (such as `https://manta.us-east.joyent.com`).